johnstonskj/rust-xml_dom/README.md

 **Version 0.1.3** (_in progress_)

-* More Element unit tests for attributes
+* More unit tests overall, especially for append/insert/replace child
-* Implement rules for `child_nodes` mutation.
+* Add support for xml declaration, not reusing processing instruction
+* Support the last extended interfaces.
 * Implement an options capability to turn on processing behaviors.

 **Version 0.1.2**